assismauro/_pyLiDARForest/README.md

 3) The routines are based in some "science" Python libraries, like numpy and scipy.
 You can install it in your Python environment, but I suggest you install and use [Anaconda](https://www.continuum.io/downloads), a Python environment including many libraries to deal with math & science, and of course, numpy & scipy.

 4) I´m using Visual Studio as editor, the solution file is pyLiDARForest.sln.
 To use it, you can download and install any version of Visual Studio, including [Community Edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), that´s free, and then install [Python Tools for Visual Studio](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).
 Of course, you can use any editor you want, the libraries will work nicely.
+## Documentation
+Files are documented using [Docstring]( https://en.wikipedia.org/wiki/Docstring) style, which means that the routines are documented inside the source code.
+For each module there is a short description in a md (text) file, and when you need to dig on the more specific information you can check docstrings in source code (they are the blocs between ‘’’)
+For those files that can be executed from command line, you have also the option –h, that will describe shortly the command line options available:

+python lasutils.py –h

+    usage: lidarutils.py [-h] -t {p,b,d,e,s,t,f,pxy,py} [-o OUTPUTFNAME] [-c CELLSIZE] [-n NUMBEROFCELLS] [-f FLOOR] [-sn NSLICES] [-sb PERCBOTTOM] [-st PERCTOP] [-p PERCENT] [-v VERBOSE] inputfname

+    Some useful features to deal with LiDAR files.

+    positional arguments:
+      inputfname            las file to be process.

+    optional arguments:
+      -h, --help            show this help message and exit -t {p,b,d,e,s,t,f,pxy,py}, --task {p,b,d,e,s,t,f,pxy,py}

+                        Define task to be done.
+                          'd' display information about LAS file.
+                          'f' create new file with z coord = floor parameter 't' create one slice from top, with p percent 'b' create one slice from bottom, with p percent 'p' split LAS file generating cellsize squared or numerofcells clouds.
+                          's' slices file in 'ns' slices, or get a slice excluding percbottom and perctop 'e' export LAS points to csv file.
+                          'py' project all points to min y 'pxy' project all points to min x, min y

+      -o OUTPUTFNAME, --outputfname OUTPUTFNAME
+                        output file name.

+      -c CELLSIZE, --cellsize CELLSIZE
+                        size of the cells that will be processed.

+      -n NUMBEROFCELLS, --numberofcells NUMBEROFCELLS
+                        amount of cells.

+      -f FLOOR, --floor FLOOR
+                        floor value for toFloor function

+      -sn NSLICES, --nslices NSLICES
+                        number of slices

+      -sb PERCBOTTOM, --percbottom PERCBOTTOM
+                        percentual to be excluded in bottom

+      -st PERCTOP, --perctop PERCTOP
+                        percentual to be excluded on top

+      -p PERCENT, --percent PERCENT
+                        percent value for t or b function

+      -v VERBOSE, --verbose VERBOSE
+                        show processing messages.